sparrowcode/AlertKit/Readme.md

     <img src="https://github.com/ivanvorobei/SPAlert/blob/master/Assets/Readme/Miniature%20-%20Repeat.svg" width="55">
 </p>

 If you like the project, do not forget to `put star ★` and follow me on GitHub.
-For help project, see [Сooperation](#сooperation) section.
+To help project, see [Сooperation](#сooperation) section.

 Check example usage in app _Debts - Spending tracker_ for [iOS](https://itunes.apple.com/app/id1446635818) and [macOS](https://apps.apple.com/app/id1496914334).
 You can buy source code this app in my store for iOS developers: